Monday morning, November 27, 1899

-Oma grabs Nana’s fry pan and yells at Man-in-Black.
+Oma grabs Nana’s knife and yells at Man-in-Black.

+Stella points to oatmeal.
 “You finish eating.
 I’ll be right back.”
-Stella’s voice lets eyes move from bowl.

-“I’m done.”
+Eyes move from bowl.
+“Done!”
 Slides off chair, keeps spoon.
 “Nana?
 Papa?”
-Didn’t say Caleb couldn’t follow.
-Does slow walk to office door left open.
-Sees Buddy on Papa’s chair going round and round.
-Papa looks angry at him.
+Didn’t say Caleb couldn’t go too.
+Does slow walk to office open door.
+Buddy sits on Papa’s chair going round and round.
+Papa looks angry at Buddy.

 Emma shows Nana thing to hit people.

-Oma tells the policeman, “In my house, you keep that billy club in your belt.”
+Oma tells the policeman, “In Caleb’s house, you keep that club stuck in your belt.”

-Emma looks back at Nana.
+Emma looks at Nana.
 “Then, Father left in a huff.”

 Sticks spoon in Buddy’s mouth.